We strongly recommend openness to the "just friends" option in any online personals or lesbian social networking situation.

 And now their advice to absolutely everyone is that if you do check that "long-term relationship" option, check other stuff (extra especially the platonic friend option) along with it.
 Just try to make some plans to meet new people, hang out, enjoy the process of that as an adventure in itself, and then see where the chemistry takes you.
 Ideally and for optimal results, meeting people should be more with the fun, less with the stress.
 25 must-have requirements listed and the only thing checked is “long-term relationship” is going to feel like a job interview, or obscenely dramatic.
 Even if you’re looking for a serious relationship, tread lightly at first.

 Meanwhile, in addition to the personals here or otherwise, we could also recommend that you participate actively in at least one online community.
 Lesbotronic.com has one, there are others.
 Even though you'll be "writing to" a larger audience mostly composed of women you won't end up dating for a wide variety of practical reasons, posts that portray you as interesting, intelligent, funny, kind, thoughtful, knowledgeable, etc., can act as a "calling card" for you.
 Women that might not be using our personals and/or might not have contacted you otherwise now might.
-Forums are read by many, and the persistent nature of posts in a forum can promote community and connection in a way the more temporary nature of many other forms of communication can't.
+Boards are read by many, and the persistent nature of posts on a board can promote community and connection in a way the more temporary nature of many other forms of communication can't.
 One interesting or well-written post could be read by women you might find attractive for years to come!
 Women that weren't necessarily looking to meet new people or don't have any personals profiles active might decide to meet you anyway, just because you fascinated them.

 Openness to new friendships (from the personals and otherwise) will dramatically increase the pool of people available to you.